bthallion/poker-range-converter/README.md

-# Poker Ranges Parser
+# Poker Range Converter

-Parse the newdefs2 file from Flopzilla 1, newdefs3 from FlopzillaPro, or a directory of range images from e.g. Red Chip or where ever to a text block of range strings, useful for batch importing into PokerCruncher on Android.
-This way you only need to define your ranges in a single place, and can relatively easily port them to a mobile device for reference at the table.
+Convert common poker range formats to range strings, for importing and exporting between NLHE study tools.

+Supported input formats include:
+  - JPG, GIF or PNG color coded images of ranges
+  - Flopzilla 1.x.x newdefs2 files
+  - FlopzillaPro 2.x.x newdefs3 files

+Output formats:
+  - A text block of named ranges copied to the clipboard, formatted for import into PokerCruncher on Android OS
+  - A directory of files for each range string, which can be imported into FlopzillaPro

 ## Installation